Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Connected components

 For the case of real Lie groups, the exact count of connected components was achieved in the realm of \emph{non-abelian Hodge theory} using an abundance of techniques allowing for a complex analytic description of the $G$-character varieties in terms of moduli spaces of polystable $G$-Higgs bundles.

-Roughly speaking, a \emph{Higgs bundle} over a Riemann surface $X$ is a holomorphic bundle $E$ together with a holomorphic 1-form $\Phi\in\mathrm{H}^0(X,\mathrm{End}(E)\otimes K)$, where $K$ denotes the canonical bundle of $X$.
+For $G=\mathrm{GL_n(\mathbb{R})}$, a \emph{Higgs bundle} over a Riemann surface $X$ is a holomorphic bundle $E$ together with a holomorphic 1-form $\Phi\in\mathrm{H}^0(X,\mathrm{End}(E)\otimes K)$, where $K$ denotes the canonical bundle of $X$.
 Non-abelian Hodge theory associates to a (polystable) Higgs bundle a flat connection (i.e. a point in the character variety) in the following way.
-For a given hermitian metric $h$ on $E$, we can consider the connection where $d_A$ is the Chern connection on $E$ determined by $h$, and $\Phi^{*_h}$ is the hermitian conjugate of $\Phi$.
+For a given hermitian metric $h$ on $E$, we can consider the connection